Hubert Dreyfus's views on artificial intelligence: Vindicated

 By the early 1990s several of Dreyfus' radical opinions had become mainstream.

 Failed predictions.
 As Dreyfus had foreseen, the grandiose predictions of early AI researchers failed to come true.
 Fully intelligent machines (now known as "strong AI") did not appear in the mid-1970s as predicted.
 HAL 9000 (whose capabilities for natural language, perception and problem solving were based on the advice and opinions of Marvin Minsky) did not appear in the year 2001.
 "AI researchers", writes Nicolas Fearn, "clearly have some explaining to do."
-Today researchers are far more reluctant to make the kind of predictions that were made in the early days.
-(Although some futurists, such as Ray Kurzweil, are still given to the same kind of optimism.)
+In the 90s and early 2000s, AI researchers were more reluctant to make the kind of predictions that had been made in the early days.
+(However, by the time of the AI boom in the 2020s, optimistic predictions again became commonplace.)

 The biological assumption, although common in the forties and early fifties, was no longer assumed by most AI researchers by the time Dreyfus published What Computers Can't Do.
 Although many still argue that it is essential to reverse-engineer the brain by simulating the action of neurons (such as Ray Kurzweil or Jeff Hawkins), they don't assume that neurons are essentially digital, but rather that the action of analog neurons can be simulated by digital machines to a reasonable level of accuracy.
 (Alan Turing had made this same observation as early as 1950.)

 The psychological assumption and unconscious skills.
 Many AI researchers have come to agree that human reasoning does not consist primarily of high-level symbol manipulation.
-In fact, since Dreyfus first published his critiques in the 60s, AI research in general has moved away from high level symbol manipulation or "GOFAI", towards new models that are intended to capture more of our unconscious reasoning.
+In fact, since Dreyfus first published his critiques in the 60s, AI research in general has moved away from high level symbol manipulation, towards new models that are intended to capture more of our unconscious reasoning.
 Daniel Crevier writes that by 1993, unlike 1965, AI researchers "no longer made the psychological assumption", and had continued forward without it.

-In the 1980s, these new "sub-symbolic" approaches included: